tsujin/dependency-radar/README.md

 # dependency-radar
-A GitHub Action to perform checks on the dependencies of your project.
+A GitHub Action to perform security checks on the dependencies of your project (WIP).